Skip to main content Skip to footer

 3.8.
 Capital Enhancements

 Capital enhancements are assets or services which are not considered to be part of an operating standard or currently provided by Haldimand County.
-Fields and Parks Management Groups may apply for support for capital enhancements through the County’s Community Partnership Program (Policy 2011-01).
+Fields and Parks Management Groups may apply for support of capital enhancements through the County’s Community Partnership Program (Policy 2011-01)

 3.9.
 Insurance